howard-wang-nl/tools/javadoc-firefox.sh.md

 ### Solution

-Dash[1] is good but to select and download require docset of correct version is tedious.
+Dash[1] is good but to select and download required docset of correct version is tedious.

 An alternative is to locate the javadoc.jar file and open them in Firefox with `jar:file:///path/javadoc.jar!/` , to save effort to search online docs with the correct version.